daviddeejjames/dfjames-gatsby/README.md

 # Dfjames + Blog (using [Gatsby][1] and WordPress) 👓

-Recreated my portfolio site using [GatsbyJS][1] and connected it to the Wordpress REST API.
+My portfolio site using [GatsbyJS][1] and connecting it to the Wordpress REST API.

 ## TODO
 - [ ] Fix issue with location.pathname/footer component
 - [ ] Fix date format using GraphQL
 - [ ] Add eslint and stylelint
 - [ ] Add Travis CI and build status
-- [ ] Fix Favicons for all browsers
+- [ ] Use gatsby-plugin for lazy-loading images

 ### Nice to haves 👍
 - [x] Get mentioned in Gatsby Showcase :smile: